Table of Contents

 - Have a Virtual Pizza Party.
 Plenty of great examples online, the idea is to arrange for pizza to be sent to all the members of your team so that it arrives before a team meeting.

 How do you on-board new employees?
-What are your tips and tricks to help new hires feel connected and engaged with a team that wasn't always remote?
-How do we ensure the culture translate in a remote work environment?
+What are your tips and tricks to help new hires feel connected and engaged with a team that wasn’t always remote?
+How do we ensure the culture translates in a remote work environment?

 Cary: There’s no direct substitute for onboarding and the current WFH environment makes this impossible.
 Consider rethinking your onboarding process.
 Virtualizing your existing process might look like: HR (2 hours), Manager (1 hour), (1 hour), and so on.
 Instead, abbreviate those sessions.
 You can probably cover the core requirements in a quarter of the time.
 We can tackle multiple issues here by then leveraging the rest of your WFH team.
 Have your new hire onboard (one on one or even in small groups) with their new team.
 A group call and introductions are a must.
 After that, some screen sharing to walk through key tasks with individuals within the team and, potentially, other areas of the organization.